wittyCode/ts-orm-benchmark/src/prisma/README.md

 npx prisma db pull
 ```

 to populate the schema.prisma file from the existing database.
 Sadly not all relations were created correctly, so manual repair work was needed to get to the intended data model and it's contents.
+Maybe it would have been easier to just create the migrations manually instead of trying to pull - because manually checking what went wrong on pull was tedious.

 Afterwards the client code needs to be generated:
 ```bash